TRUE BIBLE FAITH

 In our day, faith often is viewed as a sort of magic by which we can manipulate the spirit and physical worlds and get what we want.
 However, that does not fit the eleventh chapter of the Book of Hebrews, does it?
 I think the “faith chapter” would suggest that faith is the act of persevering in the face of difficulties because of our confidence in the word and faithfulness of God.

-The second misconception is that the adamic personality can generate faith.
+- The adamic personality can generate faith.
 If we try hard enough we can believe something into existence.

 Joshua commanding the sun to stand still, and Jesus multiplying food and cursing the fig tree, give the impression that if we could just believe strongly enough we could work miracles.
 In actuality there do come times when God invites us to command one thing or another.
 But these incidents originate in God, not in our desire to work miracles.